Safety 📅 2026-03-21 ⏱ 7 min read

 Ears and Jewelry

-Ears are complex 3D structures that AI frequently gets wrong — asymmetric shapes, missing parts, or impossible geometry.
+Ears are complex 3D structures that AI gets wrong — asymmetric shapes, missing parts, or impossible geometry.
 Earrings are another tell: they may not match, may merge with the ear, or have physically impossible designs.

 Background Anomalies